 - Forgetting to take into account closing costs (and taxes and insurance)

-- Not setting aside funds for emergency repairs
+- Set aside funds for emergency repairs

-- Skipping the final walk-through
+- Conduct a final walk-through

 What does a home inspector look for?